toshimitsu-o/ChecklistIphoneApp/Readme.md

 - Add inline picker menu to change todo.time value
 - Improve UI designs
 - Change logics of reset and undo then move them to model file

+### Milestone 3

+- Add save/load feature for persistent data
+- Change data model and Checklist to class from struct (struct branched out)
+- Add global save function and call from where data changes
+- Add loading view to indicate data loading status
+- Add app icon
+- Refactor views to reflect changes of class conversion

 ## Video